wollemannone/ISS-as-far-away/README.md

 ![](images/ISS_2.jpg)

   The **second concept** deals with the issue from another perspective.
 The **personal sensation** when rounding the globe sixteen times a day, was in the center of  this concept.
 The longing for home is  something wich companies every   traveller more or less.
 Because of the very divers origins of the ISS team members, there was an interesting fact.
-The distance to the individual home spot is changing fast, constantly and apparently individually.
+The distance to the individual home spot is changing fast, constantly and apparently unattached.
   There I found the data I wanted to work with.
 To visualise the distance between the ISS and the home places would be interisting for the astronauts but also for their relatives.